Franklin mansion owners explain why they used photos of the home on fire for Zillow listing - NewsBreak

 FRANKLIN, Tenn.
 (WKRN) – While to some this home may look like damaged goods, to others it may be their dream come true.

-The owner of this 25-year-old mansion has listed it for sale “as is,” according to the Zillow post , despite it being a total loss from a fire that broke out in September of 2022.RELATED: Williamson County mansion heavily damaged in fire
+The owner of this 25-year-old mansion has listed it for sale “as is,” according to the Zillow post , despite it being a total loss from a fire that broke out in September of 2022.‘Baby Wyatt:’ National agency asks for help identifying dead baby found in Oak Ridge

 Williamson County Rescue Squad and other personnel responded to the home on Winslow Road in Franklin, after a reported explosion during construction work.
 News 2 first reported on the incident when it happened .